 After using a wok, clean it well and dry it over a low burner.

-make sure the blades have stopped running before removing the jar from the base.
+Before disassembling a blender for cleaning, make sure the blades have stopped running before removing the jar from the base.
 Don't let food dry on the blades; soak them in hot water if you can't clean them immediately.

 To clean your blender quickly, add a few drops of detergent to a container half filled with hot water.
 Turn on the blender for half a minute, then disassemble.